-Reji is the more affordable app of the three – it’s 100% free.
+Reji is the most affordable app of the three — it’s 100% free.
 Ease of use and unique features make Reji a standout.
+However, it’s only available on iOS.

 A long-standing favorite, Anki, like Reji uses spaced repetition to help users memorize and retain information but is a little less user-friendly.